-This is why Professor Olúfẹ́mi O. Táíwò urges us to consider how climate change must be an integral part of paying reparations to communities of colour.
-Táíwò emphasises how reparations initiatives must be global, to address how the enslavement and colonisation of indigenous communities created a global world order that leaves formerly colonised people much more vulnerable to the disasters of climate change today.
+This is why Professor Olúfẹ́mi O. Táíwò urges us to consider how climate change must be an integral part of paying reparations to communities of color.
+Táíwò emphasizes how reparations initiatives must be global, to address how the enslavement and colonization of indigenous communities created a global world order that leaves formerly colonized people much more vulnerable to the disasters of climate change today.

 In the UK right now, climate activist protests have successfully stopped several oil companies from distributing supplies to petrol stations.
 While many report this as a “nuisance” to motorists, these are the direct disruptions that can lead to meaningful change and protection of human lives.
 What is your company doing to divest from fossil fuels?
 Can you identify what aspects of production are the most environmentally detrimental and mitigate them?
 We have a long way to go to disrupt corporate interests in profit over people’s lives, but you can start with this quiz to ask how your own company may be culpable.